DXNETOPS-FieldDev/WeatherMap/README.md

-- **Four-tab device popup** — *Site Info* (name, IP, location, power-grid status), *Weather* (live conditions at the site), *Metrics* (CPU / Memory / Disk over the dashboard's time window), *Alarms* (full active alarm list from Spectrum).
+- **Four-tab device popup** — *Site Info* (name, IP, location, power-grid status), *Weather* (live conditions at the site), *Metrics* (CPU / Memory / Disk over the dashboard's time window), *Alarms* (full active alarm list from DX NetOps Spectrum).
 All without leaving the map.
 - **Deep-link straight to NetOps Triage View** — a topology icon next to the device name and an "Investigate in Triage View →" link inside the Alarms tab take operators one click from *"the map shows red"* to